brianshurley/vegas-favorites/README.md

 All of my favorite old-school dive places appear to have closed.
 There was a cafe downstairs at Binions that had a $8 prime rib starting at 11pm that just felt like "old" Vegas you see in the movies.

 ## Places to chill

-TODO - that cool penny/nickel slot place next to Venetian
+TODO - that cool penny/nickel slot place next to Venetian The benches on the strip by the Bellagio fountain (but grand prix has probably screwed that) Any sports book / horse racing lounge at any casino.
+They are quiet, (usually) clean, and you can bet very little and drink free.

 ## Gambling

 TODO

-Table games at Hard Rock were fun... but that is in flux with the move.
-Planet Hollywood I remember being a lot of fun... blackjack, pai gow poker, roulette.
+* Table games at Hard Rock were fun... but that is in flux with the move.
+* Planet Hollywood I remember being a lot of fun... blackjack, pai gow poker, roulette.
-Craps at Cosmo were expensive but great group of people.
+* Craps at Cosmo were expensive but great group of people.
-MGM Grand is solid.
+* MGM Grand is solid (but expensive)
-Go downtown and gamble to find best odds and games.
+* Go downtown and gamble to find best odds and games.

 ## Pools